 For details on the columns related to the Actuals see View Options in the Budgeting Reporting and Comparing article.

 - Account Nr: Displays the number of the Category, Account, Sub-Account, etc.

 - Description: The name of the Category, Account, Sub-Account, etc.

-- Budget Name: The name of the Budget being visualized.
+- Budget Name: The name of the Budget being visualised.

 - Multiplier & Quantity After Multiplier: The Multiplier column allows defining a number to multiply the Quantity column.
 E.g. you need a camera for 5 hours for 3 days: in the Quantity column you define 5 hours (if the price is hour-based) and in the Multiplier column you define 3.
 As a result, you will get 15 hours in the Quantity After Multiplier column.

 - Buy Rate: Shows the buy rate.

 - Buy: Shows the total buy rate for the line, according to the quantity.